Secure Shell: Use

-SSH is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports and X11 connections; it can transfer files using the associated SSH file transfer (SFTP) or secure copy (SCP) protocols.
+SSH is typically used to log into a remote computer's shell or command-line interface (CLI) and to execute commands on a remote server.
+It also supports mechanisms for tunneling, forwarding of TCP ports and X11 connections and it can be used to transfer files using the associated SSH File Transfer Protocol (SFTP) or Secure Copy Protocol (SCP).

 SSH uses the client–server model.
 An SSH client program is typically used for establishing connections to an SSH daemon, such as sshd, accepting remote connections.
 Both are commonly present on most modern operating systems, including macOS, most distributions of Linux, OpenBSD, FreeBSD, NetBSD, Solaris and OpenVMS.
-Notably, versions of Windows prior to Windows 10 version 1709 do not include SSH by default.
-Proprietary, freeware and open source (e.g. PuTTY, and the version of OpenSSH which is part of Cygwin) versions of various levels of complexity and completeness exist.
+Notably, versions of Windows prior to Windows 10 version 1709 do not include SSH by default, but proprietary, freeware and open source versions of various levels of complexity and completeness did and do exist (see Comparison of SSH clients).
+In 2018 Microsoft began porting the OpenSSH source code to Windows and in Windows 10 version 1709, an official Win32 port of OpenSSH is now available.

 File managers for UNIX-like systems (e.g. Konqueror) can use the FISH protocol to provide a split-pane GUI with drag-and-drop.
 The open source Windows program WinSCP provides similar file management (synchronization, copy, remote delete) capability using PuTTY as a back-end.
 Both WinSCP and PuTTY are available packaged to run directly off a USB drive, without requiring installation on the client machine.
-Setting up an SSH server in Windows typically involves enabling a feature in Settings app.
-In Windows 10 version 1709, an official Win32 port of OpenSSH is available.
+Crostini on ChromeOS comes with OpenSSH by default.
+Setting up an SSH server in Windows typically involves enabling a feature in the Settings app.

 SSH is important in cloud computing to solve connectivity problems, avoiding the security issues of exposing a cloud-based virtual machine directly on the Internet.
 An SSH tunnel can provide a secure path over the Internet, through a firewall to a virtual machine.

 The IANA has assigned TCP port 22, UDP port 22 and SCTP port 22 for this protocol.
 IANA had listed the standard TCP port 22 for SSH servers as one of the well-known ports as early as 2001.
 SSH can also be run using SCTP rather than TCP as the connection oriented transport layer protocol.